Kaijie Zhu

 CA, US

-I’m a first-year Ph.D student at UCSB, fortunately advised by Prof. William Wang and Prof. Wenbo Guo.
-Previous, I have spent time at Microsoft, advised by Prof. Jindong Wang and Prof. Xing Xie.
+I’m a second-year Ph.D student at UCSB, fortunately advised by Prof. William Wang and Prof. Wenbo Guo.
+I am currently a part-time research intern at AMD Research.
+Previously, I have interned at Microsoft Research (Redmond, WA) and Microsoft Research Asia, advised by Prof. Jindong Wang and Prof. Xing Xie.

-My current research interest lies in the development of trustworthy AI systems and evaluation of foundation models.
-In my spare time, I love playing tennis and hold’em.
+My research interests span evaluating, training, and securing AI agent systems.
+In my spare time, I love playing tennis and Texas hold’em.

 news